KusakabeShi/AOSP_REBUILD_AVB_BOOT/README.md

 ./3_patch.sh
 # Auto-detects target slot and root solution
 # Patches images from backup, NOT currently running slot
+# Use --dry-run to test, --force-patch to skip confirmations
 ```

 Method B: Dump user-patched images